Wenn alles richtig ist, dann stimmt was nich

 Wenn alles richtig ist, dann stimmt was nich ("When Everything's Right, Something's Wrong") is a studio album by German pop singer Nena, released on 6 July 1998.
 It marks a return to a more rock-oriented sound.
-Peaking at No.42 on the German charts, it is one of Nena's least successful albums.
+Debuting and peaking at No.42 on the German charts, it is the third and most recent of Nena's studio albums to miss the top 40.